Category:Bassett-Lowke Exhibition Models

 - Centenary model of Euston Station and train of the period 1838 for the L.M.S.
 Railway Company.

 - Three eighth-inch-scale models of "Dominion Monarch" for the Shaw, Savill and Albion Company.

-- Quarter-inch-scale model coal mine and surface workings for British Mining Association, for the British Empire Exhibition, Glasgow.
+- Quarter-inch-scale model coal mine and surface workings for British Mining Association, for the, Glasgow.

 - Six models of “Struthaird” and “Struthmore” for the P&O Steamship Company.